darbyjohnston/otio-oc-examples/README.md

 The Netflix open source content license:
 https://creativecommons.org/licenses/by/4.0/legalcode

-Documentation on using the AWS Command Line Interface for how to download the content:
+Documentation on using the AWS Command Line Interface to download the content:
 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html